apache/trafficserver/doc/developer-guide/cache-architecture/architecture.en.rst

    serving an object from cache in one transaction while it is being written in another.
 Several settings are needed for it to be used.
 See :ref:`admin-configuration-reducing-origin-requests`.
-It must specifically enabled in :file:`records.config` and if not, a cache read will fail if the object is currently be written or updated.
+It must specifically enabled in :file:`records.yaml` and if not, a cache read will fail if the object is currently be written or updated.

 At this point an alternate for the object is selected.
 This is done by comparing